Here are 10 helpful suggestions from travel writers and photographers for taking the best photos on your next vacation.

 Carry a rubber mouse pad in your camera bag.
 It will make it easier on your knees and clothing whenever you kneel down for a low camera angle.” — Michele & Tom Grimm, photographers and authors

 4. Pay attention to details and distractions in the back of the photo or behind the heads of your subjects.
 Frequently, a telephone pole or tree is sticking up behind your subject.
 Move around until there are fewer distractions in the background.
+A bad background ruins a great shot every time.

 “Don’t rely on your zoom lens to compose your images.
 You have two feet.
 Move about for the best angle and composition.” — Dennis Cox, travel photographer, director of Photo Explorer Tours